dimasliu123/DS-FS/README.md

 ## Purpose :
 * The purpose of this project is to create a better intuition on the algorithm.
-* Understand the intuition and the importance of scaling, and how each algorithm perform with different scaling.
-* Understand the intuition of Distance measurement on real-world applications.

 ### Implementation example :
 ``` Python